-Neurodiversity is about having a brain that works differently to the way most other peoples' (neurotypicals) brains work.
+Neurodivegence is about having a brain that works differently to the way most other peoples' (neurotypicals) brains work.
 Not worse, not better, just differently.
-Some commonly recognised forms of neurodiversity are ADHD, ADD, Aspergers, Autism and Dyslexia.
+Some commonly recognised forms of neurodivergence are ADHD, ADD, Aspergers, Autism and Dyslexia.

-Counselling and psychotherapy doesn't offer a cure for neurodiversity, but it does offer the neurodiverse a new way of seeing and valuing themselves, and helps them navigate their way through a neurotypical world on their own terms.
+As a neurodivergent-affirmative therapist, my approach is to offer the neurodivergent a new way of seeing and valuing themselves, in order to help them navigate their way through a neurotypical world on their own terms.
 I offer individual and group therapy, online and in person.

 What is Group Therapy?

 Human beings live in groups, from our birth family, through school, into work, friends and eventually, perhaps, a family of our own.
 Who we are and how we feel depends almost entirely on our relationships within those groups.
 And yet we're also individuals, living in our own private worlds.
 What we think and what we feel is very often hidden to those around us - as their thoughts and feelings are hidden to us.

 We're never really taught how to be part of a group, it's something we work out for ourselves as children and, pretty much out of our awareness, it's how we continue to behave even as adults.

 Group therapy is like a social laboratory: it's a place we can road-test our behaviour and reality-check our beliefs and feelings; get to see what isn't working for us and, in a safe, controlled environment, try out new ways of being.
 But instead of having to do it alone, you're doing it with the full support of a group of people who want exactly the same thing.
 It can be scary, especially for men who've grown up knowing that asking for help is a weakness, but it can also be extremely effective and, ultimately, tremendously rewarding.